yubozhao/docs/community/samples/serving/helloworld-python-bentoml/README.md

             return self.artifacts.model.predict(df)
     ```

-2. Save the following code into file called `helloworld_bentoml.py`.
-This code defines
-  how to train classifier model with iris dataset and how to save the model with
+2. This code defines how to train a classifier model with iris dataset and how to save
-  BentoML.
+  the model with BentoML.
+Run the following code:

     ```python
     from sklearn import svm
     from sklearn import datasets

-    # import the class from the file we created from previous step
+    # import the class from the file that was created from the previous step
     from iris_classifier import IrisCLassifier

     if __name__ == "__main__":